I have recently written a travel blog about my favourite volcanic craters in Iceland.

 You can stop by the pseudocraters and have a look around.
 I have ties to this valley and have many times walked around surrounded by red pseudocraters.

-The pseudocraters in my photo below are a cluster of pseudocraters close to the intersection of roads 85 and 845 leading to Húsavík.
-They are clearly visible on Google maps
+The pseudocraters in the photo below form a cluster near the intersection of roads 85 and 845 leading to Húsavík.
+They are clearly visible on Google Maps.

 Pseudocraters in Aðalhraun